marianoktm/arduino-nft-puf/README.md

 10. From the root of the project, run `npx hardhat ignition deploy ignition/modules/ArduinoNFT.js --network localhost`.
 11. Now the contract is deployed and it is possible to interact with it.

+Note that the deployment script `ArduinoNFT.js` sets the account "0" as the owner of the contract.
+If another owner is needed or desired, it can be selected by modifying the row `const owner = m.getAccount(0);`.

 ### 3. Interacting with the NFT [WIP]